mike-li8/Power-BI-Business-Insights-360/README.md

     // Convert the list to a table
     DateTable1 = Table.FromList(DateList, Splitter.SplitByNothing(), {"date"}),

+    // Ensure "date" column is in date format DateTable2 = Table.TransformColumnTypes(DateTable1, {{"date", type date}}),

     // Since data in fact_sales_montly and fact_forecast_monthly are aggregated on a monthly level, add a month column representing first day of the month
-    DateTable2 = Table.AddColumn(DateTable1, "month", each Date.StartOfMonth([date]), type date),
+    DateTable3 = Table.AddColumn(DateTable2, "month", each Date.StartOfMonth([date]), type date),

-    // Add column for AtliQ's fiscal year by adding 4 months to the caldendar month DateTable3 = Table.AddColumn(DateTable2, "fiscal_year", each Date.Year(Date.AddMonths([month], 4)), type text)
+    // Add column for AtliQ's fiscal year by adding 4 months to the calendar month DateTable4 = Table.AddColumn(DateTable3, "fiscal_year", each Text.From(Date.Year(Date.AddMonths([month], 4))), type text)
 in
-    DateTable3
+    DateTable4
 ```